 Medicare Part B Information & Cost

 Medicare Part B is medical insurance.
-The standard monthly Medicare Part B cost is $148.50 in 2021.
+The standard monthly 2022 Medicare Part B cost is $170.10, up from $148.50 in 2021.
 Part B benefits have a deductible and coinsurance for services that are Medicare-approved.
-The annual Medicare Part B insurance deductible is $203.
+The 2022 annual Medicare Part B insurance deductible is $233.
 After the Part B deductible is met, the usual coinsurance for Medicare-approved services is 20%.

 When to apply for Medicare Part B?

 The best time to apply for Medicare Part B is during your initial enrollment period (IEP).
 Your initial enrollment period is a 7-month period that starts three months before your 65th birthday month, includes your 65th birthday month, and extends three months after.

 Do I have to sign up for Part B?

 It’s optional whether to sign up for Medicare Part B benefits.

 If you do not apply for Medicare Part B when you are first eligible, you may have to pay a late enrollment penalty.
 The monthly Medicare Part B penalty could increase 10% for each 12-month period that you could have had the benefits, but didn’t sign up.

 If you, or your spouse, continue working and are covered by the employer group health insurance plan, it may be best not to sign up for Medicare Part B. Having creditable group insurance coverage may avoid having any Medicare insurance penalties.